The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • recognition;

-To acquire one for oneself would be to empty the object of its meaning.
+Offering one to oneself would empty the object of its meaning.

-Contrary to what one might think, the Muiraquitã is not solely a thing of the past.
-Even today, in some Amazonian communities, the Muiraquitã continues to be given as a symbolic gift, particularly among indigenous chiefs.
+Contrary to popular belief, the Muiraquitã does not belong solely to the past.
+Even today, in some Amazonian communities, the Muiraquitã continues to be given as a symbolic gift, particularly between indigenous caciques.

 In this contemporary context, it retains its original function:

-The Muiraquitã thus remains a diplomatic object, a bearer of speech and protection.
+The Muiraquitã thus remains a diplomatic object, carrying words and protection.

-In societies where a promise is deeply binding, Muiraquitã acts as a silent guarantor.
-Muiraquitã is therefore not a symbol of domination, but a tool of relational power.
+In societies where a given word deeply commits, the Muiraquitã acts as a silent guarantor.
+The Muiraquitã is therefore not a symbol of domination, but a tool of relational power.

 Transmission and memory

 The Muiraquitã circulates.
-It is given as a gift, passed down, sometimes preserved over several generations.
+It is offered, transmitted, sometimes kept for several generations.

 • a past alliance;